mohanapriya78/sql-task3-food/README.md

 ## 📌 Project Overview

-This project demonstrates essential SQL concepts using a **Food Ordering System** database.
-It covers retrieving data, summarizing information with aggregate functions, grouping records, and combining data from multiple tables using SQL JOINs.

-The project is designed to strengthen fundamental SQL skills required for database management and data analysis.
+This project demonstrates fundamental and advanced SQL concepts using a **Food Ordering System** database.
+It includes data retrieval, filtering, sorting, aggregation, grouping, table joins, and subqueries.
+The project is designed to build a strong foundation in SQL and improve database querying skills.

 ---